AymanHammadi/youglish-extension/README.md

-# Youglish Chrome Extension
+# YouGlish Chrome Extension

-This Chrome extension allows users to utilize the Youglish API.
-With this extension, users can highlight a word and then click the shortcut (default is `Ctrl+Shift+Y`).
-The extension will display a popup with Youglish search results and automatically play the video.
+Search words on YouGlish directly from your browser.

 ## Features

-- Highlight a word and search Youglish with a shortcut.
+- Highlight a word, press `Ctrl+Shift+S` (or customized shortcut) to open YouGlish in a popup.
-- Default shortcut: `Ctrl+Shift+Y` (can be customized).
-- Popup displays Youglish search results.
-- Automatic video playback.
+- Automatically searches and plays the video.

 ## Usage

-1. Highlight a word in your browser.
+1. Highlight a word.
-2. Press `Ctrl+Shift+Y`.
+2. Press `Ctrl+Shift+S`.
-3. A popup will appear with Youglish search results.
-4. The video will play automatically.

 ## Customization

-To change the shortcut:
-1. Open Chrome and navigate to `chrome://extensions/shortcuts`.
-2. Find the Youglish extension and set your preferred shortcut.

-## Contributing

-Feel free to submit issues or pull requests.
-Contributions are welcome!
+Change the shortcut at `chrome://extensions/shortcuts`.